factopolis/factopolis/content/_index.md

   "title": "LieDB"
 }

-LieDB is a non-partisan site to track when politicians lie.
+LieDB is a non-partisan, collaboratively edited site to track when politicians lie.
 We don't do any fact-checking ourselves, but instead provide links to trusted third-parties who have verified claims to be false.

-While anyone is free to submit new material, but this site is **not** a wiki.
+While anyone is free to submit new material, but this site is not a wiki.
 Contributions are checked before they are posted, and all sources must be credible.

 Political party doesn't matter, and there are no geographical or